oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 docker rmi container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4

 ```
-Alternatively to build this image yourself, please refer [README.md] (https://github.com/oracle/docker-images/blob/master/OracleFMWInfrastructure/README.md).
+Alternatively to build this image yourself, please refer this [link](https://github.com/oracle/docker-images/blob/master/OracleFMWInfrastructure/README.md).

 ## 4.2.
 Building Docker Image for WebCenter Content

 You have to download the binary for WebCenter Content shiphome and put it in place.
 The binaries can be downloaded from the [Oracle Software Delivery Cloud](https://edelivery.oracle.com/).
 Search for "Oracle WebCenter Content" and download the version which is required.
 Extract the downloaded zip files and copy `fmw_12.2.1.4.0_wccontent.jar` file under `dockerfiles/12.2.1.4` .
-Checksum of shiphome binary needs to be mentioned in this [file](dockerfiles/12.2.1.4/Checksum).
+Checksum of shiphome binary needs to be mentioned in this [file](12.2.1.4/Checksum).
 Set the Proxies in the environment before building the image as required, go to directory located at OracleWebCenterContent/dockerfiles/ and run these commands -

 ```
 #To generate checksum